 30-Second Overview

-Taiwan launched commercial 5G services in June 2020, becoming a pioneer in Asia's 5G development.
-As of 2023, Taiwan has deployed over 29,000 5G base stations nationwide with a population coverage rate of 94.36%, leading globally in infrastructure construction.
-The government promotes comprehensive digital transformation through the "Digital Nation and Innovative Economic Development Program (DIGI+)," establishing the Ministry of Digital Affairs in 2022 to coordinate related policies.
-However, with only 25% 5G user penetration rate, application services still await breakthrough, indicating challenges remain in transitioning from infrastructure construction to commercial adoption.
+Taiwan launched commercial 5G services in June 2020, becoming a pioneer in 5G development across Asia.
+As of 2023, more than 29,000 5G base stations have been built island-wide, achieving a population coverage rate of 94.36% — a global leader in infrastructure.
+Through the "Digital Nation and Innovative Economic Development Program (DIGI+)," the government has driven comprehensive digital transformation, and in 2022 established the Ministry of Digital Affairs (moda) to coordinate related policies.

-Keywords: 5G network, digital transformation, DIGI+ program, Ministry of Digital Affairs, smart cities, Internet of Things
+Keywords: 5G network, digital transformation, DIGI+ Program, Ministry of Digital Affairs, smart city, Internet of Things

 Why It Matters

-5G network construction and digital transformation are key strategies for Taiwan to maintain technological competitiveness, with profound impacts on national development:
+5G network construction and digital transformation are key strategies for Taiwan to maintain its technological competitiveness.

 Taiwan's 5G Development Timeline

-Taiwan's 5G development began with spectrum planning, with the government adopting an aggressive promotion strategy:
+Taiwan's 5G development began with spectrum planning, with the government using rapid spectrum release and construction subsidies as primary tools:

 Key Milestones:

-- June 30, 2020: Chunghwa Telecom leads commercial launch, Taiwan enters 5G era
+- June 30, 2020: Chunghwa Telecom launched first, ushering Taiwan into the 5G era

-- July-August 2020: Far EasTone, Taiwan Mobile, Taiwan Star, and APT successively launch services
+- July–August 2020: Far EasTone, Taiwan Mobile, Taiwan Star, and Asia Pacific Telecom launched in succession (Taiwan Star was merged into Taiwan Mobile in 20231)

 Spectrum Allocation Results: